-- a) Does this system of differential equations better fit with a competing species model or a predator-prey model?
+- a) Does this system of differential equations represent a competing species model or a predator-prey model?
 If it is predator-prey, which species is the predator? - b) Find and classify the critical point (if it exists) with both x > 0 and y > 0. - c) Describe what is going to happen to the population of these species over time.
-It this depends on the initial condition, say so.
+If this depends on the initial condition, say so.